 A magnificent promise was made by the prophet Isaiah that one day a powerful monarch would enter the realm of mankind and reign in peace rather than in authoritarian domination.

 Isaiah 9:6 For a child is born to us, a son is given to us.
 The government will rest on his shoulders.
 And he will be called: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

 The promised Messiah, the Son of God, would come as a child born to the Nation of Israel.
 He would come as the embodiment of peace itself.
 He will one day rule as the Prince of Peace.

 His kingdom would be unique, a kingdom of peace.
 This coming ruler would establish peace and reign in peace.
 He would usher in a time of peace on earth and goodwill to men.
 He would provide peace between individuals and nations.
 He would provide personal peace within the heart of each of His subjects.
 He would make it possible for peace to exist between the Father and mankind.

 His reign would be marked not by intimidation and force, but rather a gentle persuasion.
 He would rule over people “by sweetly and powerfully influencing their hearts by his grace: not governing them against their wills, but powerfully inclining their wills” (Ortlund and Hughes).

 The promised Messiah of Israel, the Lord Jesus Christ did far more than declare a truce between the Father and the human race.
 He procured and made possible the establishment of permanent peace and reconciliation.

 But this is not merely a confident hope for the future.
-We do not have to wait until we enter into His presence.
+We do not have to wait until we enter into His presence in heaven.